srflaxu40/ansible-m31/README.md

 ## Roles:

-## OpenVPN

-* This does not create your VPC for you.
+* These does not create your VPC for you.
-* This does not create any subnets, but it assumes the subnet you specify in `ansible_env` prior to source'ing it has a route table that connects it to your VPC's internet gateway.
+* These does not create any subnets, but it assumes the subnet you specify in `ansible_env` prior to source'ing it has a route table that connects it to your VPC's internet gateway.
 * Important - this has only been tested on the base Ubuntu AMI for 16.04 in us-east-1 (ami-cd0f5cb6).
 Running it on other AMIs may require modifications / forking this repository.